AliBinAsim/Data-Analytics/README.md

 This notebook is part of my data analytics portfolio and demonstrates my ability to prepare raw data for analysis or modeling.
 Proper preprocessing is a critical step in any data science or machine learning project.

----

-Let me know if you want to include:
-- A preview image of the notebook
-- A link to the dataset or Kaggle source
-- EDA or ML model extension